Quantifying Data Augmentation for LiDAR based 3D Object Detection: Experiments

+Table~\ref{tab:kitti_results} shows that our findings from Table~\ref{table:results} are not just limited to PointPillars~\cite{PointPillars}, but generalize well to five other state of the art 3D Object Detection methods.

-Our extensive study of different data augmentation strategies shows, that there are a few effective single action policies, such as \textit{Global Rotation}, however, the best results can be found by combining the findings of our study to one combined policy.
-We believe that these findings carry over to other LiDAR datasets that are mentioned in the introduction.
-Even though most of these datasets are captured with different LiDARs and thereby can have drastically different number of overall LiDAR points per scene (Lyft~Level~5~AV~Dataset~\cite{LyftL5Dataset} with up to 190,000 points per scene vs. nuScenes~\cite{nuScenes} that only has on average around 35,000 points per scene).
-The main issue, the imbalance between ``foreground" and ``background" points, stays the same for all current LiDAR datasets.
-The conjecture, that our findings carry over to other LiDAR datasets, is further backed by the fact that PointPillars~\cite{PointPillars} trained and evaluated on nuScenes~\cite{nuScenes} also performs well.
+Table~\ref{tab:dense_results} demonstrates that the findings from Table~\ref{table:results} are also not just limited to the KITTI~\cite{KITTI} dataset, but transfer well to the challenging STF~\cite{STF} dataset.
+We believe that this is also applicable to other LiDAR datasets, such as nuScenes~\cite{nuScenes} and the Lyft~Level5~Perception~Dataset~\cite{LyftL5Dataset}.
+Even though these datasets are captured with different LiDAR sensors and hence can have drastically different number of overall LiDAR points per scene (Lyft~Level5~Perception~Dataset~\cite{LyftL5Dataset} with up to 190,000 points per scene vs. nuScenes~\cite{nuScenes} with only around 35,000 points per scene on average), the main issue, the imbalance between ``foreground" and ``background" points remains the same for all current LiDAR datasets.

-Furthermore, we believe that these augmentation policies do not only hold for PointPillars~\cite{PointPillars}, which is one of the best performing open-source\footnote{\href{https://github.com/nutonomy/second.pytorch}{https://github.com/nutonomy/second.pytorch}} \textit{voxel} based methods, but does also generalize to other \textit{voxel} based methods.
-However, it remains future work to investigate if those findings also hold true for other methods, such as \textit{point} based methods (see~\ref{point_based}) or \textit{point \& voxel} based methods (see~\ref{both_based}).

-Finally, we noted several unexpected outcomes of our augmentations, mainly \textit{Ground Removal} and \textit{Local Translation}, can lower the performance.
-One possible interpretation is that there is significant information available in the difference between ground and objects.
-Removing the ground or moving objects too far can destroy this information.
-Future research is needed to investigate this hypothesis, e.g., by using more sophisticated ground removal techniques or the ground truth of the recently released SemanticKITTI~\cite{SemanticKITTI} dataset.
-However, if this hypothesis is true, it could be used to develop new methods that exploit this information.